 - mental compulsions like mental checklists, rumination, etc.

-Symptoms of OCD can come and go away over time and symptoms can also lessen or worsen.
+Symptoms of Obsessive-Compulsive Disorder can come and go away over time and symptoms can also lessen or worsen.
 In my experience, my OCD became much, much worse while I was going through trauma and during times of intense stress.
 I rarely have periods where I don’t ruminate at all, though they do happen, but my ruminations are not always scary, distressing, or out of control.

 OCD and Me